dortania/OpenCore-Install-Guide/extras/big-sur/bigsur.md

 **AvoidRuntimeDefrag**:

-With macOS Big Sur, AvoidRuntimeDefrag Booter quirk in OpenCore broke.
-And because of this, the macOS kernel will fall flat when trying to boot.
-Reason for this is due to `cpi_count_enabled_logical_processors` requiring the MADT(APIC) table, and so OpenCore will now copy this table and ensure the kernel can access it.
+With macOS Big Sur, the AvoidRuntimeDefrag Booter quirk in OpenCore broke.
+Because of this, the macOS kernel will fall flat when trying to boot.
+Reason for this is due to `cpi_count_enabled_logical_processors` requiring the MADT (APIC) table, and so OpenCore will now copy this table and ensure the kernel can access it.
 Users will however need a build of OpenCore 0.6.0 with commit [bb12f5f](https://github.com/acidanthera/OpenCorePkg/commit/9f59339e7eb8c213e84551df0fdbf9905cd98ca4) or newer to resolve this issue.

-**Kernel Collections vs Prelinked kernel**:
+**Kernel Collections vs prelinkedkernel**:

-Since 10.7, the prelinked kernel has be the default way for real macs to boot.
+Since 10.7, the prelinkedkernel has been the default way for real macs to boot.
 This contained a very minimal amount of kexts to get a mac booted.
 This same bundle is what OpenCore uses to inject kexts, and was hoped to last quite some time.
 With macOS Big Sur, a huge change happened in where Apple no longer makes it the default form of booting.
-Instead opting for a new bundle called the Kernel Collections, which is unfortunately not compatible with OpenCore's kext injection system
+Instead opting for a new bundle called the Kernel Collections, which is unfortunately not compatible with OpenCore's kext injection system currently.

-To get around this, we can actually force the prelinked kernel with a simple NVRAM variable.
-1 small problem, while an installed Big Sur has a PK the installer actually doesn't have a prelinked kernel.
+To get around this, we can actually force the prelinkedkernel with a simple NVRAM variable.
+1 small problem, while an fully installed Big Sur has a PK, the installer doesn't have a prelinkedkernel.
 So we need a middle man to install macOS for us, this either being:

 * A Genuine Mac
 * Virtual Machine